 That said, generally speaking, the top brands have refined their antivirus software to be fairly comparable.
 But you might want to check reviews and comparisons for the following:

 – Real time functionality versus occasional or manually enabled scans

 – Speed hit (all internet security software will slow down your PC to an extent)

 Some of the internet security software / antivirus software / malware protection / privacy protection / that I’ve used in the past (or present) include:

 Windows Defender (built in to Windows 10)

-One of the best places to perform internet protection while browsing is within the browser itself.
+Note: One of the best places to perform internet protection while browsing is within the browser itself.
 Browsers like Firefox offer plugins that will further protect you from tracking, privacy intrusions, nefarious advertising, and other such malicious activity.
 Be aware though that some of these plugins will disrupt functionality on some websites.

 – Ublock Origin